2016-2019 Draft Statement of Conscience--Our Democracy Uncorrupted

 Actions We Could Take

-- Conduct a personal democracy audit.
-Review our relationships with systems that perpetuate consolidation of wealth and power.
+● Conduct a personal democracy audit.
+Review our relationships with systems that perpetuate consolidation of wealth and power, i.e. investment choices.

-- Contribute time and money to democracy-building efforts and to non-profit democracy organizations that represent economically oppressed or marginalized people.
+● Contribute time, talent, and money to democracy-building efforts and to non-profit civic organizations that represent economically oppressed or marginalized people.

-- Direct action toward democratic reforms and integrity through rallies, community organized events, and contacts with elected officials.
-Specific asks include:
+● Direct action toward democratic reforms and integrity through rallies, community organized events, advocacy and contacts with elected officials.
+Specific goals include:

 - amending the Constitution to overturn Citizens United and end corporate personhood.

-- Conduct a congregational democracy audit that includes considerations of practices that continue to sustain white supremacy.
+- Conduct a congregational democracy audit that includes any practices that continue to sustain white supremacy and income inequality.
 Take action to address findings.

-- Create study groups based on the needs of democratic reform and investigate how structural racism, patriarchy, environmental degradation, and militarization have driven the accumulation of wealth and political power.
+- Organize action groups based on the needs of democratic reform and investigate how structural racism, sexism, classism, environmental degradation, and militarization have driven the accumulation of wealth and political power.

-- Partner with other UU congregations, other faith communities, non-profits, and unions to work on democratic reforms.
+- Partner with other UU congregations and with other faith communities, non-profits, and unions to work on democratic reforms.

-- Organize advocacy initiatives such as postcards, social media campaigns, rallies, sit-ins, petition drives, or other forms of direct action in support of democratic reforms.
+- Organize advocacy initiatives such as postcards, social media campaigns, rallies, sit-ins, petition drives, and other forms of direct action in support of democratic reforms.

 - Sponsor educational forums about factors contributing to the corruption of democracy.

-- As part of the offering, ask for funds to support democracy-strengthening efforts.
+- As part of the offering or special collections, ask for funds to support democracy-strengthening efforts.

 - Adopt resolutions supporting democratic reforms.

-Clusters or state legislative ministries can work with their congregations and other relevant partners to take actions such as the following.
+Clusters, districts, or state legislative ministries can take actions such as the following.

-- Include voter rights, access, and participation as advocacy priorities.
+- Advocate for state level democracy reform legislation, voter rights, access, and participation as advocacy priorities.

 - Create and publish report cards on state or local legislators’ records on campaign financing and issues impacting voter rights, access, and participation.

-- Host bi-partisan forums that bring attention to issues related to democratic processes.
-Alert congregations about sources of information about issues and candidates.
+- Host non-partisan forums that alert congregations and the public to issues related to democratic processes, and information about issues and candidates.

-- Use a variety of advocacy tools including media blasts, social media, and meetings with legislators to advocate for issues such as voting rights for ex-felons, campaign finance reform, and election security.
+- Use a variety of advocacy tools including media communications, social media, and meetings with legislators to advocate for issues such as voting rights for people with felony convictions, campaign finance reform, and election security.

-- Study gerrymandering issues within the state and advise advocates about recommended actions to ensure fair representation that reflects the diversity of each district.
+- Study gerrymandering issues within the state and advise advocates about recommended actions to ensure fair representation.

-- Conduct periodic association-wide democracy audits that include consideration of practices that continue to sustain white supremacy.
+- Conduct periodic association-wide democracy audits that include any practices that continue to sustain white supremacy, sexism, and classism.
 Take action to address the findings.